-The Computing and IT Support Group will never send you an email asking you for your password.
+As for suspicious emails: the Physics & Astronomy Computing and IT Support Group will never send you an email asking you for your password.
 If someone does so, you can be sure that the email is not legitimate.

 If someone or something you've never seen before asks for your password, you can verify the request via our helpdesk.

 Copy and paste the email into the ticket and ask us to verify whether it has come from the Computing and IT Support Group.
 We will be able to confirm whether it's an official email from Physics & Astronomy.